“You will not be punished for your anger. You will be punished by your anger”—Buddha (maybe…)

 The Meaning Of “You Will Not Be Punished For Your Anger.
 You Will Be Punished BY Your Anger”

-Usually in 21st Century society, we are used to the idea that anger is punished by an external source.
+In 21st Century society, we generally think that anger is punished by an external source.
 If you are angry in school, for instance, you might be punished by the teacher.
 If you are angry at work, you might be punished by the boss.
 And if you are angry with your spouse, you might be punished by them.

 However, before you are punished by those people for acting in angry ways, you will first be punished by yourself.